harrietc52/tm470_tma03/Section2.md

 ## Tutor

-A few observations on things I will fix for the EMA:
+A few observations and things I will fix for the EMA:
-- There are a couple of appendix's which were slotted in late, I have named them with `b`
+- Some Appendix's were slotted in late, with the suffix `b`
-- Some of the Appendix's are still in draft form, these will be written up properly for the EMA
+- Write up Appendix's, as some are in bullet points
-- I will add a Glossary for the EMA
+- Add a Glossary
-- I am aware of your previous feedback "Include A proper consideration of professional issues  (see BCS Code of Conduct)".
-I didn't find the opporunity to add that in this TMA, but I will make sure to for the EMA
+- Properly consider professional issues (BCS Code of Conduct)
+- Update the Volere Template

 A few questions:
+* Please comment on the above, if you think they are all worth doing
 * Should I include another resources table with smaller supplement materials, such as all the stack overflow posts I've used
 * Is the formality level of my writing ok
 * Which brings me on to, who is the intended audience of this report